naivethoughts/naivethoughts.github.io/_posts/2019-03-13-fourier-transform.md

 total power of the system.

 * Second point to be noticed is the data can be normalized by the length of data.

+* The fft function of matlab produces a symmetric Discrete Fourier Transform(DFT) about the (Nyquist Frequency)[https://en.wikipedia.org/wiki/Nyquist_frequency].
+Hence *(fftshift)*[https://www.mathworks.com/help/matlab/ref/fftshift.html], can be used to shift zero frequency to the center.

+* The alternating component would range from the second element of DFT to half of the sampling frequency (fs).